The Ultimate New England Fall Road Trip Itinerary (6 States)

 Miscellaneous Items:

-• Reusable water bottle, especially if you plan to go on any hikes.
+• Filter water bottle, especially if you plan to go on any hikes.

 • Travel pillow and blanket for added comfort during long drives or overnight stays.